Maximize employee productivity with spending accounts for remote work

 3 positive outcomes from customizable spending accounts

-Outcome #1: Enhance employee appreciation and engagement
+Outcome #1: Enhanced employee appreciation and engagement

-Outcome #2: Gain major cost efficiencies
+Outcome #2: Major cost efficiencies

 When you administer the benefit under a modern TPA instead of an expense management system, you do away with the per-claim fees.
 A more streamlined way to administer your remote work stipend helps you save on transactional operating expenses and admin overhead.
 This can mean big savings as shown in the table here.